 75 yo male interested in improving his drooping nose and loose neck.
 Patient wants a very natural procedure.
 Patient underwent endonasal rhinoplasty to lift nose tip and bump reduction conservatively as well as a lower facelift and necklift.
 Patient is shown 6 months postoperatively.

 55 year old female who underwent endonasal revision rhinoplasty for bump reduction to soften her features and improvement in her skin with laser resurfacing.
-Also note the nasal tip was subtly lifted to improve a a slight droop.
+Also note the nasal tip was subtly lifted to improve a slight droop.